nftstorage/nft.storage/packages/website/pages/docs/how-to/mint-solana.md

 If you're eager to use NFT.Storage for your Solana NFTs but are not creating a Candy Machine, there are a few options.

 [Magic Eden](https://www.magiceden.io) is a Solana NFT marketplace and community that offers a full-service NFT minting program called [Launchpad](https://blog.magiceden.io/p/magic-eden-launchpad) that can take care of all the technical issues involved in minting Solana NFTs.
-Since Launchpad is integrated with NFT.Storage, you can take advantage of the [benefits of decentralized storage][concepts-decentralized-storage] without needing to write any code or learn about blockchain development.
+Since Lanchpad is integrated with NFT.Storage, you can take advantage of the [benefits of decentralized storage][concepts-decentralized-storage] without needing to write any code or learn about blockchain development.

 On the other hand, if you're a Solana developer who wants even more technical details, you can use the [metaplex-auth library][metaplex-auth-github] directly in your NFT projects instead of through the Candy Machine CLI.

 Using `metaplex-auth`, you can build applications that allow users to upload NFT data directly from the browser using their Solana wallet, so that they never need to create an NFT.Storage account to take advantage of its benefits.

+[why-nft-storage]: ../why-nft-storage/
 [concepts-decentralized-storage]: ../concepts/decentralized-storage/
 [metaplex-docs-token-standard]: https://docs.metaplex.com/token-metadata/Versions/v1.0.0/nft-standard